mantidproject/mantid/docs/source/algorithms/ReflectometryILLSumForeground-v1.rst

 Description
 -----------

 This algorithm is typically the second step in the reflectometry reduction workflow.
-It consumes the output of :ref:`ReflectometryILLPreprocess <algm-ReflectometryILLPreprocess>`, producing
+It consumes the output of :ref:`ReflectometryILLPreprocess <algm-ReflectometryILLPreprocess>`, producing a workspace with a single single spectrum.

-* the summed foreground if only *InputWorkspace* is given.
-This should be used for the direct beam.
-* the reflectivity if both *InputWorkspace* and *DirectForegroundWorkspace* are given. *DirectForegroundWorkspace* should be the output of the above case, i.e. the summed direct foreground.

 The reflectivity output of this algorithm can be forwarded to :ref:`ReflectometryILLConvertToQ <algm-ReflectometryILLConvertToQ>` or, in case of polarization analysis, :ref:`ReflectometryILLPolarizationCor <algm-ReflectometryILLPolarizationCor>`.